-Picture the scene: A thirsty wild hog steps out from the cover and protection of the woods to the swamp’s shore.
-It begins to lap up the water when, from under the dark waters, emerges a 500-pound alligator.
-Before the hog can turn and run, the alligator has already opened its powerful jaws, clamped them down around its thick neck, and dragged the pork dinner into the water.
+A thirsty wild hog steps out from the cover and protection of the woods to the swamp’s shore.
+As it laps up the water, a 500-pound behemoth emerges from under the dark waters.
+Before the hog can turn and run, the alligator has already clamped its powerful jaws around its victim’s thick neck and dragged it into the water.
 During its fight for life, the hog attempts to pierce the alligator’s scutes with its tusks, but to no avail.
-The alligator—unable to chew—employs its deadliest and most effective hunting technique: the death roll.
-It begins a series of repeated 360-degree rolls, and the hog is both drowned and shredded into smaller, bite-sized pieces.
+The alligator, though unable to chew, employs its deadliest and most effective hunting technique: the death roll.
+It begins a series of repeated 360-degree rolls, drowning and shredding its pork dinner into smaller, bite-sized pieces.

 The death roll is one of the most fascinating aspects of alligator behavior.
 This hunting technique perfectly aligns with their design as apex predators.
 First, despite their many conical teeth, not one is a molar.
 Alligators, therefore, cannot chew their meals; they gulp them down.
 They also do not have sharp front canines like lions, so they cannot rip chunks of meat from the bone.
 The force of the death roll shreds their meals into bite-sized pieces.

 Second, the speed and force of the death roll disorient the alligator’s prey, making it nearly impossible for the animal to fight back or escape.
-While the prey become dizzy and confused—much like people do when spun several times before being pushed toward a piñata—alligators seem immune to the disorientation they unleash on their meals.
+Though the rapid rolling motion would make most animals (humans included) dizzy, alligators seem immune to the disorientation they unleash on their meals.
+This is due to specialized inner-ear fluid mechanics, though the process has not been studied in depth.

 Alligators also deploy this behavior defensively as a wrestling move to demonstrate dominance over other alligators in fights over territory or potential mates.